browserslist/browserslist/README.md

 * [postcss-normalize]

 [Browserslist Example] shows how every tool uses Browserslist.

-All tools that rely on Browserslist will find its config automatically, when you add the following to `package.json`:
+All tools will find target browsers automatically, when you add the following to `package.json`:

 ```json